buccancs/gsr_rgbt_project/docs/continuous_integration_setup.md

 3. **Check for Environment Differences**: Look for differences between your local environment and the CI environment.
 4. **Isolate the Issue**: Determine which specific test or step is failing.
 5. **Fix and Verify**: Fix the issue and verify that it resolves the CI failure.

+## Viewing Workflow Files in GitHub

+If you're having trouble viewing the workflow files in GitHub, please refer to the [GitHub Workflows Guide](github_workflows_guide.md) for detailed instructions on how to:
+1. Commit and push workflow files to GitHub
+2. Navigate to the Actions tab in your repository
+3. Troubleshoot common issues with GitHub Actions

 ## Conclusion